StathisGln/stathisgln.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am excited to use my industry and academic experience to bring cutting edge Computer Vision research to life.
-My interests lie in the field of Computer Vision with an emphasis on challenges involving human faces and bodies, such as 3D facial reconstruction from a monocular image, facial avatar creation, action recognition and action localization.
+My interests lie in the field of Computer Vision particularly in tackling intricate challenges related to human faces and bodies.
+These encompass areas such as 3D facial reconstruction from monocular images, facial avatar generation, as well as  engaging in dataset creation efforts.
 {style="text-align: justify;"}